France

 July

-Hot summer peak season
+Hot and dry, peak tourist season

 August